fazl/javascript/tictactoe/basic/basic-tictactoe-notes.md

         - [x] Must attach click handler closure to each new button..
         - [x] Also recalculate winning line configs on resize
 - [ ] 15/4/2020 Convert to a Sliding Tile Puzzle
-- [ ] 16/4/2020 Idea: change style on winning line, with transition to new colour ?
+- [x] 16/4/2020 (almost too easy!)
+Idea: change style on winning line, with transition to new colour ?